-An average small business uses the internet to send emails and browse the websites for research purposes, pay bills, use VoIP services such as Skype or download files and images.
+An average small business uses the internet to send emails and browse the websites for research purposes, pay bills, use VoIP services such as Zoom or Skype, or download files and images.
 All of these requirements would fall well within the remit of a 50Mb broadband connection.

-Upload speeds will also become relevant when using VoIP services such as Skype.
+Upload speeds will also become relevant when using VoIP services such as Zoom, Skype and FaceTime.
 For a large group video call, Skype recommends a download speed of 8Mbps and upload speed of 512Kbps.
 For group calls on Zoom, an upload speed of 3.8Mbps and a download speed of 3Mbps will support HD calls.
 FaceTime requires a minimum of 1Mbps upload and 1Mbps download speed.
-All these speeds would be adequately covered with 50Mb connections from either BT or Virgin Media.
+All these speeds would be adequately covered with 50Mb connections from either BT/EE or Virgin Media.

 So far so good for 50Mb broadband, but there are some activities where a higher-speed package will be required.

-As 4K UHD TVs become more and more popular, large households will want to start putting them in several rooms and watch more than one UHD movie or programme at the same time.
+As 4K TVs become more and more prevalent, large households will want to start putting them in several rooms and watch more than one 4K movie or programme at the same time.
 At 25Mbps this is, without doubt, the most data-intensive activity for a broadband connection besides downloading, where the sky's the limit.

-This will definitely weigh down a 50Mb connection.
+This will definitely weigh down a 50Mbps connection.
 It’s at this point where a higher speed will be needed.